Parametrized higher category theory: Yoneda lemma

-In the proof of Lm. \ref{lm:Yoneda}, we showed that (1) and (3) were equivalent, and by Prp. \ref{SlicingUnderObject}, (2) and (3) are equivalent.
-In keeping with our usual abuse of notation for mapping spaces, we will interchangeably refer to any of these options when we write $\underline{\Map}_C(-,-)$.
+In the proof of Lemma~\ref{lm:Yoneda}, we showed that (1) and (3) were equivalent, and by Proposition~\ref{SlicingUnderObject}, (2) and (3) are equivalent.
+Finally, (2) specializes to (4) by definition.
+We are thus justified in our abuse of notation when we interchangeably refer to any of these options by $\underline{\Map}_C(-,-)$.

 \nomenclature[mappingSpace]{$\underline{\Map}_C(-,-)$}{Parametrized mapping space}

 Our next goal is to prove that $\underline{\Map}_C(-,-)$ preserves $S$-limits in the second variable, and dually, takes $S$-colimits in the first variable to $S$-limits.
 For this, we need a few lemmas.